XRPLF/rippled/CONTRIBUTING.md

   * `constexpr` functions
   * unit tests i.e. files under `src/test`
   * unit tests-related modules (files under `beast/test` and `beast/unit_test`)
-* Outside of the listed locations, do not use `assert`; use `XRPL_ASSERT` instead, giving it unique name, with the short description of the contract.
+* Outside of the listed locations, do not use `assert`; use `ASSERT` instead, giving it unique name, with the short description of the contract.
-* Outside of the listed locations, do not user `assert(false)`; use `XRPL_UNREACHABLE` instead, giving it unique name, with the description of the condition being violated
+* Outside of the listed locations, do not user `assert(false)`; use `UNREACHABLE` instead, giving it unique name, with the description of the condition being violated
-* The contract name should start with a full name (including scope) of the function, optionally a named lambda, followed by a colon ` : ` and a brief (typically at most five words) description. `XRPL_UNREACHABLE` contracts can use slightly longer descriptions.
+* The contract name should start with a full name (including scope) of the function, optionally a named lambda, followed by a colon ` : ` and a brief (typically at most five words) description. `UNREACHABLE` contracts can use slightly longer descriptions.
 If there are multiple overloads of the function, use common sense to balance both brevity and unambiguity of the function name.
-NOTE: the purpose of name is to provide stable means of unique identification of every contract; for this reason try to avoid elements which can change in some obvious refactors.
+NOTE: the purpose of name is to provide stable means of unique identification of every contract; for this reason try to avoid elements which can change in some obvious refactors or when reinforcing the condition.
+* Example good name for an
+  `UNREACHABLE` macro `"Json::operator==(Value, Value) : invalid type"`; example good name for an `ASSERT` macro `"Json::Value::asCString : valid type"`.
+* Example **bad** name
+  `"RFC1751::insert(char* s, int x, int start, int length) : length is greater than or equal zero"` (missing namespace, unnecessary full function signature, description too verbose).
+  Good name: `"ripple::RFC1751::insert : minimum length"`.
+* Do **not** rename a contract without a good reason (e.g. the name no longer reflects the location or the condition being checked)
 * Do not use `std::unreachable`
 * Do not put contracts where they can be violated by an external condition (e.g. timing, data payload before mandatory validation etc.) as this creates